 Getting there and parking

-About 30 minutes north of Seattle, Evergreen Christmas Lights is located at the Evergreen Church in Bothell.
+About 30 minutes north of Seattle, Evergreen Christmas Lights is at the Evergreen Church in Bothell.
 Every December for the past 11 years, the church transforms into a winter wonderland.
-As we pulled into the parking lot, my kids shouted with excitement, “Look at that tunnel!”
+As we pulled into the parking lot, my kids shouted excitedly, “Look at that tunnel!”
 “Look at the trees!”
 “How many lights do you think there are?”
 I must admit, even I was excited to park and go look around.
 A note that while this event is held at a church, it felt welcoming to all.
 There was no pressure to do anything other than enjoy the lights, music and treats.

-Perhaps one of the most exciting parts about this light show, for parents, is that not only is the show free of charge, but so is parking.
+Perhaps one of the most exciting parts about this light show for parents is that not only is the show free of charge, but so is parking.
 Oh, and there are free warm cookies, but we’ll get to that in a minute.